goldbergyoni/nodebestpractices/sections/docker/bootstrap-using-node.french.md

 ## One paragraph explainer

 We are used to see code examples where folks start their app using `CMD 'npm start'`.
 This is a bad practice.
 The `npm` binary will not forward signals to your app which prevents graceful shutdown (see [/sections/docker/graceful-shutdown.md]).
-If you are using Child-processes they won’t be cleaned up correctly in case of unexpected shutdown, leaving zombie processes on your host. `npm start` also results in having an extra process for no benefit.
+If you are using child-processes they won’t be cleaned up correctly in case of unexpected shutdown, leaving zombie processes on your host. `npm start` also results in having an extra process for no benefit.
 To start you app use `CMD ['node','server.js']`.
 If your app spawns child-processes also use `TINI` as an entrypoint.

 ### Code example - Bootsraping using Node